ztancrell/.icewm-dotfiles/README.md

 - **Custom menus & toolbar**: Tailored for my workflow, with quick access to my favorite apps.
 - **RedZen theme**: A Zenburn-inspired, red-accented theme for a unique look.
 - **Keyboard & mouse friendly**: Optimized for both keyboard shortcuts and mouse-driven use.
-- **XFCE-free**: All XFCE dependencies removed for maximum performance.

 ---